vrcAlbert/documentation-api/source/applications/noviusos_comments/configuration/api.rst

         ),
     );

-If you want to change configuration just for a class:
+If you want to change configuration only for a specific model:

 .. code-block:: php